 - Red Baron: Known as "The Magician".

 - Villain with Good Publicity: Well, "villain" is a bit strong, but he WAS a total cheater who managed to get away with it because he was so good-looking and charming to everyone else.
-It's also pointed out that if word of this got out, it would cause a lot of trouble, especially since he had advertising deals going on.
+It's also pointed out that if word of this gets out, it will cause a lot of trouble, especially since he had advertising deals going on.

 Also known as G.I.
 Sly (GI Kagero).
 He was a private investigator who was investigating the Great Tengu Society.

 - Meaningful Name: G.I. stands for "Ghost-like and Inconsolable."
 The way he had disappeared after he was spotted on the third floor of the tower made it look like he had spirited away.

 - Nice Hat: A classic yet badass detective fedora.

-- Of Corpse He's Alive: He was suspended by wires to make it seem as though he was alive for some time after his death to prevent people from finding out when he died, and thus who killed him.
+- Of Corpse He's Alive: He was suspended by wires to make it seem as though he were alive for some time after his death to prevent people from finding out when he died, and thus who killed him.

 - Only Known by Their Nickname: Subverted.
 He tells Phoenix and Maya his full name before he tells them his nickname.